getvero/vero/README.markdown

       end
     end

-__NOTE: 'email' is a required field__.
+There is one caveat, email (or email_address) is a required field.
 If the user's email address is stored under a different field, you can do the following:

     # app/models/user.rb
     class User < ActiveRecord::Base
       include Vero::Trackable
       trackable :email

-      def email; self.email_address; end
+      def email; self.primary_contact; end
     end

 ## Sending events

+Events can be sent by any model which has been previously marked as trackable.

 To send an event: